Oxxyg33n/NinjaraBotPython/README.md

 # Ninjara Bot (Python version)

-Telegram bot which retrieves Nintendo tweets.
+Telegram bot which retrieves allows you to check user's timeline, post to user's timeline, search tweets with given query, check friends of user

 #### Why bot is called Ninjara? :)